 • concrete mixers.

-Let's consider each of these options in more detail.
+Let's look at each of these options in more detail.

-Simple equipment, designed for private construction.
-Designed for mixing components, the size of the fractions of which is more than 2 centimeters.
-Also, the units can be industrial (if the volume does not exceed 1200 liters) and for private use (over 30 liters).
+Simple equipment designed for private construction.
+Designed for mixing components whose fraction size is more than 2 centimeters.
+Also, units can be industrial (if the volume does not exceed 1200 liters) and for private use (over 30 liters).

-As a rule, all ingredients are mixed in mortar mixers in a forced way, for which a horizontal screw is used, which rotates in an immovable container.
+As a rule, all ingredients are mixed in mortar mixers forcibly, for which a horizontal auger is used, which rotates in a fixed container.
 If the volume of the unit is more than 100 liters, then it must be equipped with dispensers.
-And if the volume of equipment exceeds 250 liters, then it, as a rule, will include the following elements:
+And if the volume of equipment exceeds 250 liters, then, as a rule, it will include the following elements:

 • engine;